bgonzalezbustamante/chilean-ministers/README.md

 This data is released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
 This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.

+## Contribute

+Contributions are entirely welcome.
+You just need to [open an issue](https://github.com/bgonzalezbustamante/chilean-ministers/issues/new) with your comment or idea.

+For more substantial contributions, please fork this repository and make changes.
+Pull requests are also welcome.

+Please read our [code of conduct](CODE-OF-CONDUCT.md) first.
+Minor contributions will be acknowledged, and significant ones will be considered on our contributor roles taxonomy.

 ## Citation

 González-Bustamante, B., & Olivares, A. (2021).
 Data Set on Chilean Ministers (1990-2014) (Version 2.1.0 -- Long Lab) [Data set].